NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

        \note "Cooling Minimum Air Flow per Zone Floor Area", "Cooling Minimum Air Flow", and
        \note "Cooling Minimum Air Flow Fraction".
 If there is no sizing calculation a default of
        \note 0.000762 m3/s-m2 (0.15 cfm/ft2) is used.
+       \note This constant minimum air flow fraction will be multiplied with the fractional values from input
+       \note field "Minimum Air Flow Turndown Schedule Name".

   N3 , \field Fixed Minimum Air Flow Rate

        \type real